Last Updated on 11/08/24 by Rose Palmer

 In the front of the ship:

-Fitness area – Large space looking out over the water with plenty of equipment to work off those buffet calories.
+Fitness area – a large space that looked out over the water with plenty of equipment to work off those buffet calories.

-Lotus Spa – The spa offers a varied menu of services and treatments.
-There were also steam and sauna rooms and a thermal suite, all of which were complimentary to use.
+Lotus Spa – the spa offered a varied menu of services and treatments.
+There were also steam and sauna rooms and a thermal suite, which I really enjoyed after being out in the cold all day.

 Midship: